/utils/config_loader.py

 @staticmethod def _guard_secret( value: Any, key: Optional[str] = None, matches: list[str] | tuple = ("API_KEY", "SECRET", "MAIL"), ) -> Any | SecretStr: """Guards the values of API keys, secrets, and likely email addresses by transforming them into secret strings.
 This static method applies masking when encountering values of type `str`.
 Users can optionally specify a `key` to apply masking when a specific keyword in `matches` matches a substring in the key.
 Args: value (Any): The value to convert to a string if its key contains any match key (Optional[str]): The value to verify if it contains any match to keys containing API_KEY/SECRET/MAIL.
 If key is left blank, the value will be converted into a secret string by default. matches (str): The substrings used to indicate whether a secret should be guarded Returns: Any | SecretStr: The original type if the value is likely not a secret. otherwise returns a SecretStr """ if isinstance(value, str) and matches is not None: return ( SensitiveDataMasker.mask_secret(value) if (key is None or re.search("|".join(matches), str(key))) and value is not None else value ) return value

 [docs] def load_os_env(self, replace_all: bool = False, verbose: bool = False) -> dict: """Load any updated configuration settings from variables set within the system environment.
 The configuration setting must already exist in the config to be updated if available.
 Otherwise, the `update_config` method allows direct updates to the config settings.
-Args: replace_all: bool = False: Indicates whether all environment variables should be replaced vs. only non-missing variables verbose: bool = False: Flag indicating whether logging should be shown in the output Returns: dict: A dictionary of key-value pairs corresponding to environment variables """ if verbose: config_logger.debug("Attempting to load updated settings from the system environment.") updated_env_variables = { k: self._guard_secret(os.environ.get(k), k) for k in self.config if replace_all or os.environ.get(k) is not None } return updated_env_variables
+Args: replace_all (bool): Indicates whether all environment variables should be replaced vs. only non-missing variables.
+This is false by default. verbose (bool): Flag indicating whether logging should be shown in the output.
+This is False by default.
+Returns: dict[str, Any]: A dictionary of key-value pairs corresponding to environment variables """ if verbose: config_logger.debug("Attempting to load updated settings from the system environment.") updated_env_variables = { k: self._guard_secret(os.environ.get(k), k) for k in self.config if replace_all or os.environ.get(k) is not None } return updated_env_variables

 [docs] def update_config(self, env_dict: dict[str, Any], verbose: bool = False) -> None: """Helper method for updating the config dictionary with the provided dictionary of key-value pairs.
 This method coerces strings into integers when possible and uses the `_guard_secret` method as insurance to guard against logging and recording API keys without masking.
-Although the `load_env` and `load_os_env` methods also mask API keys, this is particularly useful if the end-user calls `update_config` directly. """ # guard sensitive environment variables when this method is used directly if not already guarded env_dict = {k: self._guard_secret(try_int(v), k) for k, v in env_dict.items()} if verbose and env_dict: config_logger.debug(f"Updating the following variables into the config settings: {env_dict}") self.config.update(env_dict)
+Although the `load_env` and `load_os_env` methods also mask API keys, this is particularly useful if the end-user calls `update_config` directly.
+Args: env_dict (dict[str, Any]): A dictionary containing environment variables that will be used to update the package-level config. dictionary for the current session. verbose (bool): Determines whether updates to the configuration should be logged when they occur. """ # guard sensitive environment variables when this method is used directly if not already guarded env_dict = {k: self._guard_secret(try_int(v), k) for k, v in env_dict.items()} if verbose and env_dict: config_logger.debug(f"Updating the following variables into the config settings: {env_dict}") self.config.update(env_dict)

 __all__ = ["ConfigLoader"]